Melykuti/COVID-19/README.md

 ### Please donate if you can

 If you can afford to support my work, then please consider donating to my [Ocean Plastic Detector](https://www.gofundme.com/OceanPlasticDetector) project.

+Find me on [Twitter (@BMelykuti)](https://www.twitter.com/BMelykuti), on my website/blog: [Melykuti.me](https://melykuti.me), or follow me on [Facebook](https://www.facebook.com/bence.melykuti) for my public posts.

+I work as a data science freelancer.
+You can contact me with your project proposal.